jnessier/Session/README.md

 ```

 **Please note**
+`Neoflow\Session\Flash` and `Neoflow\Session\Session` as helpers have both
-Both helpers have [adbario/php-dot-notation](https://github.com/adbario/php-dot-notation) implemented and support the
+ [adbario/php-dot-notation](https://github.com/adbario/php-dot-notation) implemented and support data access and
- data access with dot notation.
+  manipulation with dot notation.
 Take a look into the readme of the library to learn more about the usage.

 ## Contributors
 * Jonathan Nessier, [Neoflow](https://www.neoflow.ch)